karotka99/Cloud-Programming/README.md

 ```
 cd Desktop\Cloud-Programming
 ```
 Now, don't close Anaconda Powershell Prompt and open Docker Desktop.
-Coming back to the Anaconda Powershell Prompt write the following commands:
+Coming back to the Anaconda Powershell Prompt write the following commands to build an image:

 ```
 docker build -t function_app:v1.0 .
  ```
- Wait until it will be ready and write:
+ Wait until it will be ready and write the following comment to run the container:
  ```
  docker run --rm -it -p 5000:5000 function_app:v1.0
  ```